opf/openproject/docs/development/development-environment-osx/README.md

+---
+sidebar_navigation:
+  title: Development setup on MacOS
+description: OpenProject development setup on Mac OS
+keywords: development setup macos
+---

-# OpenProject development Setup on Mac OS X
+# OpenProject development setup on Mac OS X

 To develop OpenProject a setup similar to that for using OpenProject in production is needed.